PeterYuan666/Zhishan-Yuan.github.io/_pages/about.md

   - /about.html
 ---

 Hello, everyone!
 Welcome to my homepage.
 My name is Zhishan Yuan.
 I am the senior student at School of Future Technology, Huazhong University of Science and Technology.[Hust's Website](https://english.hust.edu.cn/) Majoring in Artificial Intelligence, I have learned about machine learning and deep learning, and want to proceed with my research career in Artificial Intelligence.
 Now I am actively apply for a PhD position and seeking for a supervisor to guide me explore more about AI.
 You can drop me an email if you have interest in being my supervisor.
+You can see my homepage here.
+[My homepage](https://peteryuan666.github.io/Zhishan-Yuan.github.io/)

 A data-driven personal website
 ======